 Now more than ever, connecting with those around us has become essential.
 Getting to know the neighbourhood around our cultural institution, understanding the profusion of identities and stories surrounding us, listening to our neighbours and designing common projects… these are the new perspectives to be considered in an age where tourism is becoming local, nature is just around the corner and care is a focus of the community.

 Culture Facing Crisis

 While the place of museums in our societies has been turned upside down by the series of crises we are experiencing, while cultural players have dumped their content online without looking for revenue models, new ways of conceiving the profitability of museums and the economy of culture have emerged.
 Creativity and innovation have inspired local authorities and cultural players to find new economic models and change the industry as we knew it.

 Manon Delaury, CEO and Founder, TEO Exhibitions (France) – Facilitator

 Alistair Hudson, Director, Whitworth and Manchester Art Gallery (United Kingdom)

 In Search for New Cultural (Inter)Actions

 Yet new fields of experimentation for culture, artificial intelligence and open data provide new perspectives for engaging visitors and personalizing the visitor experience.
 This session will review the technological and, above all, behavioral advances of cultural institutions in the face of emerging opportunities and pitfalls.

-The educational mission of our cultural institutions has been a focus industry professionals for several months now.
-We will be discussing how these educational resources are designed collaboratively with schools, families, regions, and how museums are now fully integrated into the educational landscape of our society.
+The educational mission of cultural institutions has been at the heart of the concerns of professionals in recent months.
+We are going to discuss how these educational resources are produced in collaboration with schools, families and regions, and how the museum is now integrated into the educational landscape of our societies.